The Kinematics of Completely-Faceted Surfaces: Data structures and simple motion: a 3D cellular network

 A facet is a simply-connected planar polygonal region in space, which is bounded by an equal number of edges and junctions.
 The intrinsic geometric information carried by a facet is its normal, which is fixed.
-Our surface definition $z = h(\vect{x}, t)$ requires that the normal of each facet is constrained to be on the hemispherical shell of unit-length vectors with positive $z$ component.
+Our surface definition $z=h(\boldsymbol{x},t)$ requires that the normal of each facet is constrained to be on the hemispherical shell of unit-length vectors with positive $z$ component.
 The imposition of a particular symmetry on the crystal may further restrict available normals, but no such restriction is here assumed.
-Facets are stored in a \verb!Facet! class, which contains the normal, as well as a list of bounding edges and junctions, sorted in counter-clockwise order.
+Facets are stored in a \noun{Facet} class, which contains the normal, as well as a list of bounding edges and junctions, sorted in counter-clockwise order (which is enabled by the directedness of the edges).
+From this stored information, and the information stored in the junctions and edges bounding a facet, it is a simple task of vector calculus to calculate geometric quantities such as the perimeter, area, and center of mass of the facet.